 If the condenser is dirty this can inhibit the units ability to blow air through the radiator and cool the refrigerant gas, decreasing the units ability to cool.
 You can try to clean it yourself but if you are not familiar with electrical devices, it’s better to leave it to the experts.

 One reason for this is if the filters are dirty.
 The AC unit itself is fine, but the cold air cannot get through the ductwork and becomes warm.
 Another reason can be depleted refrigerant.
-If you believe your gas might be low and may require a refill, consulting professional technicians is advised.
+If you believe your gas might be low and may require a refill, consulting a professional air conditioner service is advised.

 A number of different factors may cause this.
 The most common is having inadequate airflow which is usually caused by dirty filters.
 The aircon coils should also be kept neat and clean.
 If the fan is not functioning properly the cold air can remain inside and freeze the coil.
 From the outside, the unit will be running while the inside will be frozen.
 The filters can be changed at home if you know how to do it, however, electrical parts should only be replaced by expert technicians.